 By Giuseppe Fonte and Gavin Jones

-Education Minister Lucia Azzolina said schools and universities all over the country would be closed from Thursday until at least March 15.
-Only those in the northern regions most heavily affected by the epidemic have been closed so far.
+Only schools and universities in the northern regions most heavily affected by the epidemic have been closed so far.

-The virus outbreak remains centred on the wealthy and populous region of Lombardy, around Milan, and the neighbouring regions of Veneto and Emilia Romagna, but cases are spreading around the whole of the Italian peninsula and Sicily.
+The virus outbreak remains centered on the wealthy and populous region of Lombardy around Milan and the neighboring regions of Veneto and Emilia Romagna, but cases are spreading around the whole of the Italian peninsular.

-Rome’s Spallanzani infectious diseases hospital said it had 20 coronavirus patients, while others were being treated at home in and around Italy’s capital and largest city.
+On Wednesday, Rome’s Spallanzani infections diseases hospital said it had 20 coronavirus patients, while others were being treated at home in and around Italy’s capital and largest city.
 The southern island of Sicily reported 18 cases.
 The daily nationwide update will be provided by the Civil Protection Agency at around 1700 GMT.

-Emilia Romagna’s regional government said on Wednesday two of its members had tested positive and Industry Minister Stefano Patuanelli is in self-imposed isolation after coming into contact with a patient, though he himself had tested negative.
+Emilia Romagna’s regional government said on Wednesday two of its members had tested positive.

-The outbreak has already heavily disrupted life in the north, with cinemas and museums closed in some regions and many events cancelled including fashion shows and trade fairs.
+The outbreak has heavily disrupted daily life in the north, with cinemas, museums and other public venues closed and many events canceled including fashion shows and trade fairs.

-On Wednesday, the government instructed public sector managers to reorganise offices to help staff work from home.
+On Wednesday, the government issued a directive instructing public sector managers to reorganize offices to enable staff to work from home.

-Italy’s chronically weak economic growth looks sure to suffer, with the tourist sector taking a huge hit from a wave of cancellations.
+Italy’s chronically weak economic growth looks sure to suffer, with the tourist sector taking a huge hit from a wave of cancellations by holidaymakers.

 Industry lobby Confindustria said the country was in recession, forecasting a fall in gross domestic product in both the first and second quarters of this year.

-Confturismo, the tourist industry’s confederation, said the sector was “on its knees.”
+Confturismo, the tourist industry’s confederation, said on Wednesday the sector was “on its knees.”

-It forecast a drop of some 32 million in the number of Italian and foreign tourists in March-to-May, with a loss to the industry of about 7.4 billion euros ($8.23 billion).
+It forecast a drop of some 32 million in the number of Italian and foreign tourists in March-to-May, with a loss to the industry of some 7.4 billion euros.

-(Additional reporting by Angelo Amante, Gabriele Pileri and Crispian Balmer; Editing by Janet Lawrence)
+(Additional reporting by Angelo Amante; Editing by Janet Lawrence)